paqtcom/graphite-design-system-site/src/components/tab.md

 ### `removeFocus() => Promise<void>`

-Removes focus from the menu item.
+Removes focus from the tab.

 #### Returns